sialcasa/mvvmFX/examples/README.md

 as dependency injection framework.
 - **mvvmfx-guice-starter**: contains the startup code to run the mvvmfx-complex-example with Guice as dependency injection framework.
+- **mvvmfx-fx-root-example**: contains a small custom control that uses the fx:root element together with mvvmfx.